Oct. 23, 2012

 - Marketing Partnership Program – The new program to establish mutually beneficial business partnerships has generated more than $340,000 for the General Fund to date.

-For more information on the city’s Innovation and Efficiency Task Force efforts, visit phoenix.gov/efficiency.
+For more information on the city’s Innovation and Efficiency Task Force efforts, visit the Innovation and Efficiency website.